-1962 ETATION 55.GEN.
-REG!
-NO. 27 UNITED STATES GO LEVIMENT MemorandumCallahan : Mr. W. C. Sullivah DATE: March 26, 1968 Trotter G. C. Moore(10 M) Tele.
-Room Holmes SUBJECT: COUNTERINIFILLIGENCE PROGRAM ALL INFORMATION CONTAINED BLACK NATIONALIST - HATE GROUPS RACIAL INTELLIGENCE (WASHINGTON SPRING PROJECT) PURPOSE: To recommend item be furnished cooperative national news media source by Crime Records, designed to curtail success of Martin Luther King's fund raising for the Washington Spring Project.
-BACKGROUND: Martin Luther King has now scheduled the Washington Spring Project, his "poor people's march on Washington, D. C., 188 for the latter part of April, 1968.
+UNITED STATES GO ERMENT Memorandumallahan : Mr. W. C. Sullivah DATE: March 26, 1968 G. C. Moore (M) Tele.
+Room Holmes SUBJECT: COUNTERINGELLIGENCE PROGRAM ALL INFORMATION CONTAINED BLACK NATIONALIST - HATE GROUPS RACIAL INTELLIGENCE (WASHINGTON SPRING PROJECT) PURPOSE: To recommend item be furnished cooperative national news media source by Crime Records, designed to curtail success of Martin Luther King's fund raising for the Washington Spring Project.
+BACKGROUND: Martin Luther King has now scheduled the Washington Spring Project, his "poor people's march on Washington, D. C., for the latter part of April, 1968.
 King's organization, the Southern Christian Leadership Conference (SCLC) has sent out a mailing to 70,000 potential financial contributors. asked these 70,000 to contribute to the Washington Spring Project for the feeding and housing of the marchers.
-At the same time, churches in the Washington, D. C., e area have said they will feed and house King's marchers.
-SUGGESTION: REC-D BISHOP That the above facts be given a cooperative news source by the Crime Records Division so that a story could be Prince REC 35 Mr. DeLoach 1 - Mr. W. C. Sullivan 15 APR 9 1968 n: 1 - Mr. Bishop EX 106 1 - Mr. G. C. Moore 1 - Mr. D. M. Wells 1 - Mr. T. J. Deakin 55 Enclosure TJD:df/dsm (7) hw 55013 DocId 32989602 ...
-Page 81 ...
+At the same time, churches in the Washington, D. C., o area have said they will feed and house King's marchers.
+SUGGESTION: REC-D BISHOP That the above facts be given a cooperative news source by the Crime Records Division so that a story could be 1.66.1 60 Mr. DeLoach REC 35 - Mr. W. C. Sullivan 15 APR 9 1968 n: 1 - Mr. Bishop EX 106 1 - Mr. G. C. Moore 1 - Mr. D. M. Wells 1 - Mr. T. J. Deakin 55 Anciosure TJD:df/dsm (7) NW 65360, Docld:32989602 Page 81 given nation-wide circulation that King does not need contributions from the 70,000 people he solicited.
+Since the churches have offered support, no more money is needed and any contributed would only be used by King for other purposes.
+This item would need nation-wide circulation in order to reach all the potential contributors and curtail their donations.
+A sample item is attached.